 Performance Measurement Glossary: Key Terms

-Definition of KPI report
+Definition of kpi report

 What is a KPI report?